karansinghparihar/movieScoop/README.md

 - Search feature with filter active throughout the app.
 - Adding Guest Login functionality for end users.
 - Collections of popular movies and tvshows for recommendations
+- Users can add their favourite movies and tv shows in my list tab.
 - A searchbar to search through TMDB database of over 30000 movies
 - Movie and TV Pages dynamically generated for every single movie
 - Details include cast info, play trailer, description.